-'China Explorer' is rated as a physical level 3 tour.
+'China Explorer' is rated as a physical level 4 tour.
 A good level of fitness is required as you need to be comfortable walking for 2-3 hours and covering longer distances.
-Walking or other activities such as cycling will be at a gentle pace and will involve straightforward terrain. - On the Great Wall of China, you will trek over rough, uneven and steep ground for around 4-5 hours on the Jinshanling section of the wall - There will be long periods of walking whilst sightseeing - You will need to be able to cycle a bicycle for approximately 1 hour in Xian Of course, our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Walking or other activities such as cycling will be at a gentle pace and will involve straightforward terrain.

+- On the Great Wall of China, you will trek over rough, uneven and steep ground for around 4 5 hours on the Jinshanling section of the wall - There will be long periods of walking whilst sightseeing - You will need to be able to cycle a bicycle for approximately 1 hour in Xian

+Of course, our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
 If you require any more information about the pace of the tours, please contact our reservations team who will be happy to answer your questions.

-Country Profile: China China's civilisation is the oldest in the world and has a history dating back over 5,000 years.
-With 56 ethnic groups, 22 provinces and eight major dialects, China has a rich and varied culture and way of life.
-It is home to a wealth of tourist sights and cultural relics, which entice our guests to return again and again to this exciting destination.
-Joining Your Tour The tour is 15 days in duration including international flights.
+JOINING YOUR TOUR:

+The tour is 16 days in duration including international flights.
 Depending on flight times some passengers may arrive/depart on day 2.

 Travellers booked on 'Land Only, the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.

-Join the tour on Day 1 in Beijing and end the tour on Day 14 in Shanghai.
+Join the tour on Day 2 in Beijing and end the tour on Day 15 in Shanghai.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
-Itinerary Changes It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
-In these circumstances, we will make the best possible arrangements maintaining the integrity of your trip. - The Forbidden City is closed on Mondays, due to maintenance.
-If it is not open on the day our group is due to visit, Beijing touring will be rearranged by your National Escort/Local Guide accordingly. - Yangtze River.
-Please note that all sections of the itinerary for the Yangtze River Cruise are especially subject to change.
-The movement of each vessel along the Yangtze is regulated by the Government's Yangtze River Authority (YRA).
-The river's rapid flow, the narrowness of the gorges and the recent increase in numbers of passengers means that the timetables are under some pressure.
-The YRA allocates times for access to mooring points, embarkation and disembarkation at docks and passage through the gorges.
-This means that the captain of each cruise ship is unable to confirm a final itinerary until shortly before departure (usually 24 hours prior).
-This can affect both the time and location where you embark and disembark your cruise ship.
-Your National Escort/Local Guide will explain any such changes to you as soon as they are informed by the cruise operator.

-Itinerary - China Explorer
+DETAILED ITINERARY

-Day 1: Beijing
+Day 1-2: Beijing Meals: D

 On arrival in Beijing Capital International Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.
 The rest of the day is at leisure.

-A tour introduction will be held in the hotel either this evening or the next.
-Food and drinks will not be served at this meeting, it is simply an opportunity for your group to meet and learn more about travelling in China.
+A welcome dinner excluding soft drinks/wine and tour introduction will be held in the hotel this evening.